ManuelM512/HowFarAmI/README.md

 ## Work to Do

 - Implement a search for the same link as the starting one.
 - Add a stop button.
+Title to the upper part, messages of disclaimer maybe?
 - Improve the README with lessons learned, next steps, and decisions made during the project.